elben/haskell-course/NOTES.markdown

 # Notes

+## Functor

+Note the comments on the functor implementation goes like "maps a function on the f functor", which seems circular.
+When you say "the list functor", you're saying "the list implementation of the Functor typeclass."

+The functor laws seems to enforce the idea that you shouldn't do anything "outside" of the supplied function.
+So don't reverse the list or something.

+As for the intution of *computation context*, the best way I see this right now is to see the type of fmap: (a -> b) -> (f a -> f b).
+Which is to say: given a function, fmap will give you a function (computation) that runs in the context of f.

+## List

+Cool to find out that `reverse` can be written with a `foldLeft`.
+No recursion, "stack"-based.

+For `notReverse`, which is another fun theorem, my intution was that `reverse` was the only possible function that would keep the properties specified.
+A proof seems not too difficult, my idea being to assume such other functino exist, and prove that it breaks some law.
+The answer's proof is based of induction, which makes sense.

+Also, `doctest`, which is quickcheck by looking at the comments, is a fascinating way to test.
+Feels almost like theorem proving (though obviously not since it doens't cover every possible case).
+Hard part seems to be defining useful properties.

 ## Optional

 A "binding" function seems to have a type of `(a -> m b) -> m a -> m b`.
 Which